 - Enhancing content: Content that was once offered as PDFs are no longer considered as effective as interactive elements.
 Organizations have begun to look at means to make these text-only content (instructor-led training and virtual instructor-led training) into more interesting and engaging training material.These text-only content have been converted to quizzes, role-play, group discussions, and multiple-choice questions.
 Organizations have understood the need for interactive elements to keep their employees active and engaged during the training.

-- Formative Assessments: Training managers conduct a variety of informal and formal assessments during the learning process to modify learning activities.
+- Formative Assessments: Training managers conduct a variety of informal and formal assessments during the training process to modify learning activities.
 This is done to make the training more effective.Qualitative feedback essentially consists of details of the content and performance of the employee.
 Summative feedback to monitor the outcome for external accountability.
 Formative assessments can be made more effective when it is based on progress, social interaction, and achievement of the learner.

 - Video-based learning: There has been a significant rise in the number of learners using streaming video for training.
 Organizations are using advanced technology and tools to create inexpensive video-based training programs.Video-based learning has become a very effective strategy to engage millennial employees.
 Video conferencing training tools, such as skype, have been used effectively to create low-cost training.
 With the cost of video production going down, instructors have begun making their training videos and posting them on social media channels like YouTube.

 - Analytics-driven: Organizations have begun to utilize predictive and user behavior analytics to understand the motivating factors of their employees.
-With learning activities now going digital, the collected training data is providing organizations with valuable insight and a better understanding of the employee’s learning process, patterns, and effectiveness of the learning intervention.These tools when integrated into the LMS and used in real-time can provide actionable insight into the learning process.
+With learning activities now going digital, the collected training data is providing organizations with valuable insight and a better understanding of the employee’s training process, patterns, and effectiveness of the learning intervention.These tools when integrated into the LMS and used in real-time can provide actionable insight into the learning process.
 The tools can help manage, track, report training activities without human intervention.

 - Customized training: Training earlier focused on the concept of “one-size-fits-all”.
 Learners today expect organizations to consider their experience, skills, performance, and technological fluency while creating training programs.
 The training program is expected to offer social activities for the employees to share their learning experiences with others.